-"The Taliban's "Islamic emirate" is "ready for inclusivity but not selectivity", the group's senior leader has told Al Jazeera, in response to the Western pressure for an inclusive Afghan government.
-The Taliban says members of ethnic minorities have been represented in its Cabinet announced last month and women added that would be later.
-The Taliban has been cold to US suggestion to include "old guard" in the "inclusive" government, sources told Al Jazeera.
+"The Taliban's "Islamic emirate" is "ready for inclusivity but not selectivity", the group's senior leader has told Al pressure for an inclusive government.
+Jazeera. in response to the Western Afghan The Taliban says members of ethnic minorities have been represented in its Cabinet announced last month and that women would be added later.
+The Taliban has been cold to US suggestion to include "old guard" in the "inclusive" government, sources told Al lazeera.